gritzko/swarm-ron-docs/README.md

 At the bottom, there is a log of immutable [operations](op.md).
 At the next layer, RDT reducers turn streams of operations into object states.
 At the top layer, objects' internal states are turned into idiomatic APIs for a particular language.
-We an compare these three layers to IP packets, TCP data streams and POSIX sockets respectively.
+We can compare these three layers to IP packets, TCP data streams and POSIX sockets respectively.

 ### Op log primitives -- ids, ops